 Options contracts provide the option but not commitment to buy or sell an underlying asset at a predetermined strike price on a set date.

-A call option gives the owner the option to buy an asset and a put option gives the owner the option to sell an asset.
+A call option gives the owner the option (but not obligation) to buy an asset and a put option gives the owner the option to sell an asset.

 Traders can use options to execute complex strategies and effectively profit from price volatility which is so common in cryptocurrency markets.

 Deribit is the market leading platform for Bitcoin and Ethereum options trading.
 It’s user base and volume has exploded since Bitcoin broke above $20,000 in December 2020.

 Perpetual futures contracts have become expensive to buy and hold because of funding payments.
 This is the situation where longs pay shorts to balance the ecosystem when there are more people betting an asset will go up.

 On FTX.com for example funding on the BTC-PERP has actually come down recently but is still at over 50% APR.
 This does not bode well to any kind of long term strategy.

 This narrative alongside the “Gamestop Advertisement” for options trading has created a lot of demand for Deribit.